veelenga/veelenga.github.io/_posts/2026-09-17-the-ai-inbox.markdown

 The inbox item itself is never edited, only marked as done.
 If the agent gets something wrong, the original is still there.

-### Example: Memo
+## Example: Memo

-Memo is a pair of [Claude skills](https://docs.claude.com/en/docs/agents-and-tools/agent-skills/overview) (small instruction files an agent follows) for personal notes in Notion, built on this pattern.
-The skill that writes to the inbox, `/memo`, gets to be tiny.
+Memo is a setup for personal notes in Notion, built on this pattern.
+The inbox lives in Notion, and the organizing is done by `memo-organize`, a [Claude skill](https://docs.claude.com/en/docs/agents-and-tools/agent-skills/overview) (a small instruction file an agent follows) that runs on a schedule.

+Writing to the inbox needs no special tool.
+Any AI chat connected to Notion can do it with a quick prompt:

+> Add this to the Memo inbox in Notion.

+There's also a `/memo` skill that does the same with fewer words.
+It's optional, and it's tiny.
 This is the whole part that saves a note:

 {% highlight markdown %}
 ## `/memo <what to keep>`